MansourJouya/DesignPatterns/README.md

 - **Template Method**: Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 This pattern helps avoid code duplication and promotes code reusability.
 [Example](https://github.com/MansourJouya/DesignPattern-TemplateMethod)
 - **Visitor**: Allows you to define a new operation without changing the classes of the elements on which it operates.
 This pattern is useful for adding further operations to existing object structures.
 [Example](https://github.com/MansourJouya/DesignPattern-Visitor)
 - **Chain of Responsibility**: Passes a request along a chain of handlers until one handles it.
 This pattern is useful for decoupling sender and receiver objects and enabling multiple objects to process a request.
 [Example](https://github.com/MansourJouya/DesignPattern-ChainOfResponsibility)
-- **Interpreter**: Defines a grammar for interpreting sentences in a language and uses this grammar to interpret sentences.
-This pattern is useful for implementing simple languages and expressions.
-[Example](https://github.com/MansourJouya/DesignPattern-Interpreter)